nomadiqltd/DogTask/README.md

 💻 Demo
-An app walkthrough can arranged to talk through the various layers and rationale behind some design decisions.
+- An app walkthrough can arranged to talk through the various layers and rationale behind some design decisions.

 # **Run the app:**
-On Github, check out the 'main' branch
+- On Github, check out the 'main' branch
-Press play
+- Press 'play' or
-Command: gradle assembledDebug
+- Command: gradle assembleDebug

-# **Known Improvements: **
+# **Known Improvements:**

 - Theming and UI is incomplete (could use some colours from the Chip design palette)
 - The toolbar navigation works well with smaller less complex app, but in a larger app could require a different approach with third parties depending on the use case etc